lisaschulzke/trackrails_ml/documentation.md

 <br />
 2. open the two code files with the software (1 wekinator projekt and 2 processing sketches)
 <br />
-3. open the html browser animation (the graphic input) and film it with the connected smartphone camera to train the algorithm
+3. open the html browser animation file TrackRailsFinal.html (the graphic input) and film it with the connected smartphone camera to train the algorithm
 <br />
 4. run the two sketches as well as the wekinator project. for the wekinator project it is important to set following settings: